 [Ob.
 Disclaimer: I am not a trained theatre critic; I am, however, a regular theatre audience.
 I've been attending live theatre in Los Angeles since 1972; I've been writing up my thoughts on theatre (and the shows I see) since 2004.
 I do not have theatre training (I'm a computer security specialist), but have learned a lot about theatre over my many years of attending theatre and talking to talented professionals.
 I pay for all my tickets unless otherwise noted.
 I believe in telling you about the shows I see to help you form your opinion; it is up to you to determine the weight you give my writeups.]

-Upcoming Theatre and Concerts: Next weekend is brings a benefit at REP East (FB): “A Night at the Rock Opera“.
+Upcoming Theatre and Concerts: This evening brings “Cat on a Hot Tin Roof” at REP East (FB).
+The next weekend brings the musical “Lil Abner” at LA City College (directed by Bruce Kimmel, with choreography by Kay Cole).
 The last weekend of May is an offbeat parody musical: “Zombies from the Beyond” at the Lex Theatre.
 June is also busy.
 It starts with a CDF Conference for Karen while I see “The Fantastiks” at Good People Theatre (FB).
 We lose the following weekend to a Bat Mitzvah.
 The remainder of the month brings “Stoneface: The Rise and Fall of Buster Keaton” at the Pasadena Playhouse (FB) on June 22, and “I’m Not Just a Comic Genius” at Secret Rose (FB) on June 27.
 July will be busy: “Ghost” at the Pantages (FB) on 7/5, “Return to the Forbidden Planet” at REP East (FB) the weekend of 7/12, “Once” at the Pantages (FB) on 7/19, “Bye Bye Birdie” at Cabrillo Music Theatre (FB) on 7/26, and “Family Planning” at The Colony Theatre (FB) on 8/2.
+August then remains quiet as we work around vacations and such, but things start to get busy again in September and October.
+More on that later.
 As always, I’m keeping my eyes open for interesting productions mentioned on sites such as Bitter-Lemons, and Musicals in LA, as well as productions I see on Goldstar, LA Stage Tix, Plays411.